-- 64. G.L. c.
-239, §5.

-- 65. G.L. c.
-239, §9.

-- 66. G.L. c.
-239, §9 excepts from the delay provisions evictions where the tenancy has been "terminated" "by a notice to quit for nonpayment of rent as provided in section twelve of chapter one hundred and eighty-six...."
+- 70. G.L. c.
+239, §9 excepts from the delay provisions evictions where the tenancy has been "terminated" "by a notice to quit for nonpayment of rent as provided in section twelve of chapter one hundred and eighty-six....."
 It can be argued that this provision has no applicability to mobile home tenants since G.L. c.
 186, §12 provides that tenancies at will may be "terminated" upon a 14-day notice where there has been non-payment of rent.
 Mobile home park owners are not permitted to use this procedure to "terminate" for non-payment of rent, but must instead follow the provisions of G.L. c.
 140, §32J, which requires a 30-day notice.
-Accordingly, if a mobile home tenant can demonstrate that she meets all of the other requirements of G.L. c.
-239, §§9-13, the tenant may be able to obtain a stay in the non-payment eviction.

-- 67. G.L. c.
+Accordingly, if a mobile home tenant can demonstrate that they meet all of the other requirements of G.L. c.
+239, §§9-13, the tenant may be able to obtain a stay in the non-payment eviction. - 71.
+G.L. c.
 140, §32J.